-- Establish and continue communication with local and state authorities to determine current mitigation levels in your community.
-Check state and local health department notices daily about transmission in the area and adjust operations accordingly. - Follow New Mexico Public Education Department COVID-19 Safe Practices as outlined in the School Reentry Guidance during all activities on and off school campus. - Prohibit congregation of players during warm-up, while at rest or hydration breaks, or when entering or leaving the practice site. - Prohibit food concessions. - Require masks for adults and students at all times (when not eating or drinking). - Prohibit overnight travel. - Do not schedule or participate in consecutive-day competitions - Limit competitions geographically (teams only compete with those in the same NMAA district). - Limit group transportation including carpooling. - Close communal use locker rooms, or ensure that locker rooms meet sufficient air filtration requirements and are only open when there is sufficient adult supervision to maintain social distancing requirements. - Conduct practices and competitive play outdoors when possible. - Have adequate supplies to support healthy hygiene behaviors, including soap, hand sanitizer with at least 60 percent alcohol (for staff and older children who can safely use hand sanitizer), tissues, and no-touch trash cans. - Post signs on how to stop the spread of COVID-19, properly wash hands, promote everyday protective measures, and properly wear a face covering. - Intensify cleaning, disinfection, and ventilation. - Ensure ventilation systems operate properly and increase circulation of outdoor air as much as possible by opening windows and doors, using fans, or other methods.
-Do not open windows and doors if they pose a safety or health risk (e.g., allowing in pollens that may exacerbate asthma symptoms) to children using the facility. - Include all coaches and staff in COVID-19 surveillance testing programs.
+- Require masks for adults and students at all times (when indoors and not eating or drinking) - Close communal use locker rooms, or ensure that locker rooms meet sufficient air filtration requirements and are only open when there is sufficient adult supervision to maintain social distancing requirements for unvaccinated students. - Conduct practices and competitive play outdoors when possible. - Have adequate supplies to support healthy hygiene behaviors, including soap, hand sanitizer with at least 60 percent alcohol (for staff and older children who can safely use hand sanitizer), tissues, and no-touch trash cans. - Post signs on how to stop the spread of COVID-19, properly wash hands, promote everyday protective measures, and properly wear a face covering. - Intensify cleaning, disinfection, and ventilation. - Ensure ventilation systems operate properly and increase circulation of outdoor air as much as possible by opening windows and doors, using fans, or other methods.
+Do not open windows and doors if they pose a safety or health risk (e.g., allowing in pollens that may exacerbate asthma symptoms) to children using the facility. - Include all coaches and staff (who have not provided evidence of vaccination or of testing positive in the last 90 days) in COVID-19 surveillance testing programs. - Conduct trainings for students regarding hygiene and safety protocols including proper hand washing, touching of face, covering mouth and nose when coughing/sneezing and social distancing. - Stagger arrival and drop-off times and locations.
+Students waiting to be picked up should maintain 3 feet social distancing. - Establish protocols to limit direct contact with parents.

-- Conduct trainings for students regarding hygiene and safety protocols including proper hand washing, touching of face, covering mouth and nose when coughing/sneezing and social distancing. - Stagger arrival and drop-off times and locations.
-Students waiting to be picked up should maintain 6 feet social distancing. - Establish protocols to limit direct contact with parents. - Take the temperatures of staff daily with a touchless thermometer.
-Individuals with elevated temperatures (above 100.4 F) or with COVID-19 related symptoms should stay home.
+- Take the temperatures of staff (who have not provided evidence of vaccination) daily with a touchless thermometer.
+Individuals with elevated temperatures (above 100.4° F) or with COVID-19 related symptoms should stay home.
 Implement screenings safely, respectfully, and in accordance with any applicable privacy laws or regulations.
 Confidentiality should be maintained. - Plan for when a staff, child, or visitor becomes sick.
 Advise sick staff members not to return until they have met DOH criteria to discontinue home isolation. - Students who become sick should be picked up immediately.
 For emergency situations, staff should call 911.